robotframework/robotframework/doc/releasenotes/rf-7.0a1.rst

    pip install robotframework==7.0a1

 to install exactly this version.
-Alternatively you can download the source distribution from PyPI_ and install it manually.
+Alternatively you can download the package from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

 Most important enhancements
 ===========================